Accesso effettuato come:

 I regularly interview inspirational sustainability leaders for my blog such as Christopher Grime of Small Luxury Hotels of the World.
 Read the interview here

 When I moved on from live events, I worked in the fashion industry before joining my husband to run his landscaping business.
 Alongside this, I worked with corporates to offer them breast health education and worked with a number of campaigning organisations such as Fashion Revolution and prevention charity, Breast Cancer UK.
-I have also run the marketing for an organic and household brand, Greenscents, for nearly 4 years.
+I also ran the marketing for an organic and household brand, Greenscents, for nearly 4 years.

 This broad experience means that I have seen the best sustainable solutions in a number of different industries.
 I can share this knowledge and best practice with you.